alifarazz/advent-of-code/8/README.md

 - Part2: ~~BigOh(n * m)~~ BigOh(n)
 #### Hacks
 - In part 2, ~~running the machine for m times isn't probably the most efficient solution. ever.~~ O(N) by the power of Dynamic Programming!
-You only change one instruction but all other are the same.
-Any instruction you see after the one you changed, except for the corrupted instruction, will not terminate .
-In case it terminates, you've found the corrupted instruction!
+You only change one instruction but all others are the same.
+Any instruction you see after the one you've changed, except for the one corrupted instruction, will not terminate.
+In case it terminates, then you've found the corrupted instruction!